 7.6 Neither the contents of this Promissory Note nor the creation of the Encumbrance shall derogate from the Borrower’s undertaking toward the Bank to repay the Secured Sums in a full and timely manner, and this, in accordance with any of the other documents by which any of the Secured Sums are made available, including in any case where the sums that the Bank asked the Borrower to repay, as set forth in Section 6.1 supra, or the sums that the Bank will receive in a final and irrevocable manner, in the case of liquidation of the Encumbrance or the Encumbered Assets, if any, shall be lower than the total sum of the Secured Sums as shall exist in the relevant date.

-7.7 In any case where the Bank liquidates only part of the Encumbrance or of the Encumbered Assets, the Encumbrance shall remain fully in effect in respect to the other portions not yet liquidated.
+7.7 In any case where the Bank liquidates only part of the Encumbrance or of the Encumbered Assets, the Encumbrance shall remain fully in effect with respect to the other portions not yet liquidated.

 8. Arrears Interest

-8.1 The Secured Sums to which Section 1.1.1 or Section 1.2.1 pertains, as the case may be, shall bear arrears interest at the rate that was agreed upon or shall be agreed upon in writing between the Bank and the Borrower.
+8.1 The Secured Sums to which Section 1.1.1 or Section 1.2.1 pertains, as the case may be, shall bear interest for arrears at the rate that was agreed upon or shall be agreed upon in writing between the Bank and the Borrower.

-8.2 The Secured Sums to which to which Section 1.1.2 or Section 1.2.2 pertains, as the case may be, shall bear arrears interest at the maximum rate.
+8.2 The Secured Sums to which to which Section 1.1.2 or Section 1.2.2 pertains, as the case may be, shall bear interest for arrears at the maximum rate.

 9. Entitlements of the Bank